leetcode-python-java/leetcode-python-java/README.md

 ### Exiting Puma
 #### Process and Thread
-For Puma is multiple threads, we need to have some basic concepts about Process and Thread.
+Because Puma is using multiple threads, we need to have some basic concepts about Process and Thread.

-This link's good for you to obtain the concepts: [Process and Thread](https://stackoverflow.com/questions/4894609/will-a-cpu-process-have-at-least-one-thread)
+This link is good for you to obtain the concepts: [Process and Thread](https://stackoverflow.com/questions/4894609/will-a-cpu-process-have-at-least-one-thread)

 In the next part, you will often see `thread.join`.

-I will use a simple example to tell what does `thread.join` do.
+I will use two simple example to tell what does `thread.join` do.

+##### Example one
 Try to run `test_thread_join.rb`.

 ```ruby